Massage therapists face public and media relations problem

 Perhaps the rash of increasing media attention to these cases will galvanize a profession-wide focus on building positive media relations and public confidence while practitioners take steps in their practices to prevent such cases from happening.

-Donald Q. Dillon, RMT is a practitioner, writer and speaker.
-Find him at MassageTherapistPractice.com.
+Donald Q. Dillon is a practitioner, author and adviser to massage therapists.
+Find him at DonDillon-RMT.com